-For millions of Christians across the world today, Easter isn’t just about chocolate eggs.
+For millions of Christians across the world this weekend, Easter isn’t just about the Easter bunny and chocolate eggs.
 Traditionally, the Easter feast is a celebration commemorating the death and the resurrection of Jesus Christ.
 It is in fact the most important feast in the Christian calendar dating back to the second and third centuries when Christians quietly and in hiding commemorated Christ’s death, mainly in house churches, away from the prying eyes of Roman authorities.

 The appeal of this religion’s strength certainly came in abundance, with people across the Mediterranean, particular the Greek-speaking world, converting in droves.
 The belief that Jesus rose from the dead after being crucified, offered Christians motivation that if they believed and adhered to the teachings of Christ, they too would rise again after death and attain the promise of salvation and eternal life in heaven.
 This belief alone set them apart from Judaism, polytheists and other cults.